closeio/making.close.com/_posts/2020-09-16-mongodb-network-compression.md

 [![MongoDB Network Compression Chart](/assets/mongodb-network-compression/mongodb-network-compression-chart.png)](/assets/mongodb-network-compression/mongodb-network-compression-chart.png)

 If you are using AWS, like ourselves, or some other IaaS, this can translate into some serious savings in the Engineering budget.
 Our motivation was to reduce AWS Inter-AZ data transfer costs.
 At $0.01 per GB in each direction ("in" and "out", which translates into $0.02 per GB of data transferred to another AZ), we are happy with the potential savings from such a simple configuration change.
+Price may vary with any discounts your company may have negotiated with AWS.

 ## How can you enable network compression in MongoDB?